Alex-R-Projects/Alex-R-Projects/README.md

 - 🤖 Applied Machine Learning & Automation
 - 🧠 Turning complex data into clear, actionable stories

-I’m a big believer in **data-driven decisions**, but not in the sense to get better numbers.
+I believe in **data-driven decisions**, but not in the sense to get better numbers.
 What gets us the better outcome in the world!

 ---